mjturt/dungeons-of-rantamaki/README.md

 Known issues
 ------------------
 - When losing battle and player dies, "New Game"-button does not work
-- On UNIX-like systems pause menu
+- On UNIX-like systems pause menu does not work correctly

 ---
 License: BSD 2-Clause